Stockholm’s Nationalmuseum reopens after five year renovation

 The brief was to strip back the space to create a modern environment that respected the historic original architecture, yet was better for the display of art, and more of it – now the museum has the capacity to display more than 5,000 works at once from the diverse collection from the 16th century to today.

-The exhibition space design was led by New York-based Joel Sanders Architect, with Swedish designers, Henrik Widenheim and Albert France-Lanord who opened up over 300 windows, most of which had been closed since the 1930s to bring light into the space, as well as installing a new lighting system and climate control.
+The exhibition space design was led by New York-based Joel Sanders Architect, with Swedish designers, Henrik Widenheim and Albert France-Lanord.
+The Wingårdhs team worked closely with Berlin-based lighting designers Kardorff Ingenieure to open up over 300 windows, most of which had been closed since the 1930s, and install a new lighting system and climate control.

 Installation of Design Stories.
 Image courtesy Anna Danielsson